Diamond Education

 Clarity grades range from Flawless (FL) to Included (I):

-Choosing the right clarity depends on what matters most to you.
-For a flawless look, aim for VVS.
-If you want the best value, consider VS1 or VS2, which offer great quality without visible imperfections.
-We don’t use diamonds below the VS category because we are NiZi and that means we only want the Best for YOU.
+We don’t use diamonds below the VS clarity because we are NiZi and that means we only want the Best for YOU.

 Diamond Carat